giga-sec/gigaSec-Tech-Notes/3. Introduction/Introductio.md

 2024 update.
 I haven't updated this repository as:
---> **==I have combined my `personal notes` together with my `tech notes`==**
+--> **==I have combined my `personal notes` together with my `tech notes`==** --> This repo is already outdated but you might find value w/ it, that's why I still kept it public

 ## ?!
 WHAT CHANGED !?